-Chyako is also an experienced meditation teacher, so guided meditation is a bonus you get when taking classes at YUNOMI.
 Each class begins with a short mindfulness meditation.
 This is a natural because I taught meditation for many years.
 It has informed my path as an artist.
 It's helpful to make a break from the busy day and focuses the mind in the present moment.
 People come to feel the difference in the quality of their work after meditating.

 “Pottery Making on the Wheel” (Class limited to six)